AnuPlayz/Basic-C-Programs/README.md

 10. **Reverse of a Five-Digit Number:** Find and display the reverse of a five-digit number.

 11. **Sum of Digits in a Five-Digit Number:** Calculate and display the sum of all the digits in a five-digit number.

-## How to Use

-You can clone this repository and compile/run these programs on your local machine.
-Each program is located in its own directory and includes source code and instructions on how to compile and execute it.

-Feel free to explore the programs, modify them, or use them as a reference to learn more about C and C++ programming.

-## Contributions

-If you have any additional C or C++ programs you'd like to contribute to this repository, please feel free to create a pull request.
-Contributions and improvements are always welcome!

-Happy coding!